-The following discusses the Admission Interview process.
+The following the Admission Interview process.
 Applicants must attend Admission Interviews and achieve a passing score in order to be invited to the Department's mandatory Program Orientation.

-1. The Department must receive an acceptance notice for the applicant from COGS by August 1 for applicant to be scheduled for an interview.

-- 2. All applicants must have a GPA of 3.0 on last 60 hours of course work. - 3.
+- 1. The Department must receive a completed application for the applicant from COGS by August 7 for applicant to be scheduled for an interview. - 2.
+All applicants must have a GPA of 3.0 on last 60 hours of course work. - 3.
 All applicants must attend and participate in the interview process. - 4.
-If an applicant passes the interview process, he or she will be invited to attend the mandatory Program Orientation.
+If an applicant passes the interview process, they will be invited to attend the mandatory Program Orientation.